Pressure Ulcers or Bedsores in Hospitals and Nursing Homes Should Never Happen

 Pressure ulcers are much easier to prevent than to treat.
 Once they have formed, they can lead to intense pain and even death.
 It is therefore crucial that hospitals, rehabilitation facilities, and nursing homes prevent pressure ulcers before they begin to form.

-D'Amico & Pettinicchi has extensive experience representing patients and nursing home residents who have unnecessarily suffered as a result of bedsores and other preventable medical errors.
+The Waterbury personal injury lawyers at D'Amico & Pettinicchi have extensive experience representing patients and nursing home residents who have unnecessarily suffered as a result of bedsores and other preventable medical errors.